UPLIFT LIVES OF WOMEN AND CHILDREN

 Who is sponsored

 The program sponsors Afghan girls, orphans and widows and does not discriminate by providing support to all ethnic groups.
-We work with individuals in all regions in which we operate, including Kabul, Panjshir, Parwan and Takhar.
+We work with individuals in all regions in which we operate, including Kabul, Panjshir, Parwan, Takhar and Badakhshan.

 How sponsorship works